Volunteer at Deer Pond Farm

 Please note, we do welcome service and group volunteer projects, including but not limited to scouts, students and corporations.

-If you are interested in becoming a volunteer or doing a service project, please contact Deirdra Wallin, program coordinator, at email@example.com or 860-799-4074 ext 102.
+If you are interested in becoming a volunteer or doing a service project, please contact Deirdra Wallin, program manager, at email@example.com or 860-799-4074 ext 102.

 Dave Engelman Volunteer Benchmark Award